How to use Magic Handoff in AirBuddy

 Magic Handoff limitations and tips

-The best way to ensure success when using Magic Handoff is to first plug the peripheral (Magic Mouse, Keyboard or Trackpad) with a USB to Lightning cable to all of the Macs you’d like to use it with.
+The best way to ensure success when using Magic Handoff is to first plug the peripheral (Magic Mouse, Keyboard or Trackpad) with a USB cable to all of the Macs you’d like to use it with.
 That procedure only has to be done once and it will speed up transfers and increase the chances of success.
 Additionally, ensure all Macs are always running the latest version of AirBuddy.

 Magic Handoff security

 Magic Handoff and the display of other Macs and their accessories in AirBuddy encrypts all communications using AES256 encryption with a random key that's generated for each Mac.
 Macs using the same iCloud account automatically share their key through iCloud.
 Macs that are not on the same iCloud account can be paired manually using the procedure described in this article, which requires user confirmation in order for both Macs to exchange their encryption keys.
+When using the Magic Keyboard with Touch ID in AirBuddy, the app won't be able to access any fingerprint data associated with the device.